 Since the dehumidifier will be used only when needed, the machine will also last for a longer time.
-It will not require much repairs with less wear and tear happening.
+It will not require many repairs and with less ongoing wear and tear.

 Dehumidifiers can be a great investment since they can take some of the stress off of your air-conditioner and save you money.
 It is also a great addition if you are currently suffering from some of the problems that high humidity can bring to your home.

 If high humidity is causing you and your home distress and damage, consider a dehumidifier.
 It will help get rid of these issues and bring a clean and fresh atmosphere back to your home!